etherlinkcom/docs/docs/network/evm-nodes.md

 The EVM node runs Etherlink's kernel.
 You can get the kernel by importing it from a running Etherlink Smart Rollup node or by providing the installer kernel.

-## Running an Etherlink EVM node from an existing Smart Rollup node
+## Running an Etherlink EVM node from an existing Etherlink Smart Rollup node

 Follow these steps to run the EVM node from an existing Etherlink Smart Rollup node: